Back to projects

 Central Kalimantan Peatlands

-Avoided Unplanned Deforestation
+Avoided Planned Deforestation

 From a planned palm oil plantation to an Orangutan refuge in the carbon-rich peat swamps of Borneo